Roseville Spousal Support Lawyer

 Let's say the economically disadvantaged spouse was very recently working in a career and stepped down to take care of children.
 This spouse may be able to ramp up their career again in relatively short order and earn an income that will support them in a lifestyle comparable to what was enjoyed during marriage.

 This hypothetical situation may result in higher childcare costs.
 This is something that can be addressed separately in a child support plan.
 It’s important to note that spousal support and child support are two entirely different legal concepts.
-The latter is to pay for expenses involving the raising of children and is intended be used on behalf of the kids.
+The latter is to pay for expenses involving the raising of children and is intended to be used on behalf of the kids.
 Spousal support is money that is for the spouse.

 A spouse whose job prospects may look more difficult might work out a spousal support plan that helps pay for vocational training or in some way buys the needed time necessary to get a career going.

-Let’s say the reason one spouse is earning a higher income is that they got an MBA degree, which was obtained during the marriage .If that’s the case, the cost of that degree was paid for by marital funds and the sacrifices in getting it were shared between the spouses.
-It’s only appropriate that a spousal support agreement ensure that both parties continue to benefit from the fruits of that degree .
+Let's say the reason one spouse is earning a higher income is that they got an MBA degree, which was obtained during the marriage.
+If that’s the case, the cost of that degree was paid for by marital funds, and the sacrifices in getting it were shared between the spouses.
+It’s only appropriate that a spousal support agreement ensures that both parties continue to benefit from the fruits of that degree.

 This will be a significant factor.
 California law distinguishes between short-term marriages and long-term marriages, with the threshold point being 10 years.
 In a short-term marriage, spousal support payments can only last for half of the duration of the marriage.